 Step 3.
 For October through January calculations, take the result from Step 2 and using the Shared Shortage Adjustment Table in Attachment 2 hereto, determine the preliminary irrigation water available for release.
 The calculation using the end of December content (January calculation month) indicates the minimum amount of irrigation water available for release at the end of May.
-For February through June calculations, subtract the maximum irrigation water available for the January calculation month from the maximum irrigation water available for the calculation month.
+For February through June calculations, subtract the maximum irrigation water available for the January calculation month.
 If the result is negative, the irrigation water available for release (January calculation month) stays the same.
 If the result is positive the preliminary irrigation water available for release (January calculation month) is increased by the positive amount.